Github|...

 Bash

-spky cloud env list
+spky env list

 Example output: